SEAL: Searching Expandable Architectures for Incremental Learning: Introduction

 \section{Introduction}

-Incremental Learning (IL), or Continual Learning, enables models to learn from a sequential stream of tasks~\citep{continual-survey}.
+Incremental Learning (IL), or Continual Learning, enables models to learn from a sequential stream of tasks~\cite{continual-survey}.
 In this setting, each task introduces new observations from which the model must learn to perform actions.
-However, training Deep Neural Networks (DNNs) in this context typically leads to two major challenges: catastrophic forgetting—the tendency to overwrite knowledge from previous tasks~\citep{types-incremental}, and plasticity loss—the model’s inability to learn new information effectively~\citep{plasticiy-loss}.
-IL methods aim to mitigate these issues by promoting stability (e.g., via regularization~\citep{ewc, si-baseline} or knowledge distillation~\citep{lwf}) and maintaining plasticity (e.g., through dynamic network expansion~\citep{den-continual, adaxpert}).
-These techniques are especially valuable in resource-constrained scenarios such as IoT and TinyML~\citep{tybox}.
+However, training Deep Neural Networks (DNNs) in this context typically leads to two major challenges: catastrophic forgetting, the tendency to overwrite knowledge from previous tasks~\cite{types-incremental}, and plasticity loss, the model’s inability to learn new information effectively~\cite{plasticiy-loss}.
+IL methods aim to mitigate these issues by promoting stability (e.g., via regularization~\cite{ewc, si-baseline} or knowledge distillation~\cite{lwf}) and maintaining plasticity (e.g., through dynamic network expansion~\cite{den-continual, adaxpert}).
+These techniques are especially valuable in resource-constrained scenarios such as IoT and TinyML~\cite{tybox, tinymlwizardry, leafsense, hcvriot}.

 Another promising line of work focuses on the geometry of the loss landscape.
-By guiding optimization toward flatter regions, models become more robust to perturbations~\citep{sam, entropic-flat, fantastic-generalisation}, which is beneficial in IL since new tasks can be viewed as perturbations to previously learned solutions~\citep{plasticity-losslandscape}.
+By guiding optimization toward flatter regions, models become more robust to perturbations~\cite{sam, entropic-flat, fantastic-generalisation}, which is beneficial in IL since new tasks can be viewed as perturbations to previously learned solutions~\cite{plasticity-losslandscape}.

-In parallel, Automated Machine Learning (AutoML)—particularly Neural Architecture Search (NAS)—aims to automate the design of neural networks~\citep{nas_survey_components}.
-Flatness has emerged as a desirable property in NAS to enhance generalization~\citep{flatnas, neighborhood-aware, genas, a2m}.
-NAS has also been applied to IL to adapt architectures across tasks~\citep{nas-continual-learning, cleas, learning-to-grow}, often by searching for optimal expansions.
+In parallel, Automated Machine Learning (AutoML), particularly Neural Architecture Search (NAS), aims to automate the design of neural networks~\cite{nas_survey_components}.
+Flatness has emerged as a desirable property in NAS to enhance generalization and robustness~\cite{flatnas, neighborhood-aware, genas, a2m}.
+NAS has also been applied to IL to adapt architectures across tasks~\cite{nas-continual-learning, cleas, learning-to-grow}, often by searching for optimal expansions.
 However, most existing approaches repeat the search process at every task, incurring high computational costs.
+Recent perspectives have argued that future NAS systems should jointly address efficiency, robustness, and continual learning, treating architectural adaptivity as a first-class design objective rather than a post-hoc addition \cite{hercules}.